Earthling (David Bowie album): Release and promotion

 Earthling was preceded by the release of two singles.
 The first, "Telling Lies" backed by three remixes, was released on 4 November 1996.
 It peaked at number 76 and 79 in Britain and Scotland, respectively, although its distribution was limited to 3,500 copies.
 The second, "Little Wonder" backed by three remixes, was issued on 27 January 1997.
 The single was a success, peaking at number 14 in the UK and topping the chart in Japan.
 The accompanying music video was directed by Floria Sigismondi and depicts Bowie at three different ages.
 Buckley considers it a dance-oriented video rather than a rock one, reminiscent of Orbital's "The Box" (1996).

 Earthling was released on 3 February 1997 on CD and LP formats through RCA Records in the UK, Virgin Records in the US, and Arista Records and its parent distributor BMG elsewhere.
 The Japanese CD included the 'Adam F Mix' of "Telling Lies" as a bonus track.
-RCA stressed the album's accessibility in their marketing campaign; marketing director Kristina Kyriacou said: "It's a lot more commercial than his recent albums and we believe that it has a great deal of longevity.
+RCA stressed the album's accessibility in their marketing campaign; marketing director Kristina Kyriacou said: "It's a lot more commercial than [Bowie's] recent albums and we believe that it has a great deal of longevity.
 Earthling is a very dynamic, bold statement and we aim to reflect that."
 The album sold modestly, but performed better than its predecessor, reaching number six on the UK Albums Chart and number 39 on the US Billboard 200.
 It also reached number five in Belgian Wallonia and Sweden, and the top ten in France and Scotland.
 It was nominated for Best Alternative Music Performance at the 40th Annual Grammy Awards in 1998, losing to Radiohead's OK Computer (1997).
-Bowie promoted Earthling with a string of television appearances from February to April 1997, including on Saturday Night Live and The Tonight Show.
+Bowie promoted Earthling with a string of television appearances from February to April 1997, including on Saturday Night Live and The Tonight Show with Jay Leno.